guillochon/MOSFiT/docs/fitting.rst

-with X as horizontal axis and Y be vertical axis.
+with X as the parameter value axis and Y as the PDF.

-Then save the file in `mosfit, the same directory as the `main.py.
-Therefore you can set the replace the default ``parameters.json`` snippet, which looks like this:
+Save the file where you will run ``MOSFiT``, and edit the ``parameters.json`` as follows:

 .. code-block:: json